becodeorg/free2code/1.HTML/exercises/Intro/exercise-7-images/readme.md

 Try adding the 'funny-goose-sitting-Karen-Arnold.jpg' to this img tag, also fill in the other blank attributes.

-(Copyright information: image by Karen Arnold - released in the [public domain](https://creativecommons.org/publicdomain/zero/1.0/))
+Image copyright: Karen Arnold - released in the [public domain](https://creativecommons.org/publicdomain/zero/1.0/).
+Source: https://www.publicdomainpictures.net/nl/view-image.php?image=34335&picture=funny-goose-zittend